buttonwood-protocol/auction/notes/PriceRepresentation.md

 ## How do we represent prices?

-There are 4 approaches we've considered to representing this price:
+There are 4 approaches we've considered for representing this price:
 - ERC20-Decimals
 - 128-Method
 - Fractions